 A. All policies subject to these requirements shall be included in one of the product groups defined by Section 2.A.1, Section 2.A.2 and Section 2.A.3 below.
 The company may elect to exclude one or more groups of policies from the stochastic reserve calculation and/or the deterministic reserve calculation.
 When excluding a group of policies from a reserve calculation, the company must document that the applicable exclusion test defined in Section 6 is passed for that group of policies.
 The minimum reserve for each product group is defined by Section 2.A.1, Section 2.A.2 and Section 2.A.3, and the total minimum reserve equals the sum of the Section 2.A.1, Section 2.A.2 and Section 2.A.3 results below, defined as: 1.
 Term Policies —All term policies are to be included in Section 2.A.1.b unless the company has elected to exclude a group of policies from the stochastic reserve calculation and has applied the stochastic exclusion test (SET) defined in Section 6, passed the test and documented the results. a.
 For the group of term policies subject to Section 3.A.1 for which the company did not compute the stochastic reserve: the sum of the policy minimum NPRs for those policies plus the excess, if any, of the deterministic reserve for those policies determined pursuant to Section 4 over the quantity (A–B), where A = the sum of the policy minimum NPRs for those policies, and B = any due and deferred premium asset held on account of those policies.

 |

 |

-D. A group of policies for which neither deterministic nor stochastic reserves are required or calculated are not subject to principle-based valuation as defined under Model #820.
+D.

+The reserves for supplemental benefits and riders shall be calculated consistent with the requirements for “Riders and Supplemental Benefits” in Section II–Reserve Requirements.

 |

 |